Blog using the MERN Stack Part 1 - Starting the project

 Make sure you have npm successfully installed by running:

-You can use Node Version Manager (nvm) to install different versions of Node and to switch between them.
+You can use Node Version Managerarrow-up-right (nvm) to install different versions of Node and to switch between them.

 The Node Package Manager (npm) should come installed with NodeJS.